It’s PIE day AND PI day (March 14th) and so in honor of the day I am going to share my favorite PEACH PIE RECIPE.

 THERE IS NO COOKING EMOJI SUFFICIENT TO ARTICULATE MY PAIN AT PEFECTING PEACH PIE!

-I have tried several different methods, more times than I care to admit, before settling on a recipe that works (adapted from America’s test kitchen and my wife’s family recipe).
+I have tried several different methods, more times than I care to admit, before settling on a recipe that works (adapted from America’s test kitchen and a family recipe).

 Now keep in mind there are a few things that you NEED to know about baking pies with fruit….